ShahroodRC/WRO2025-FE-ShahroodRC/README.md

   - Steering motor → `OUTPUT_B`
   - Primary drive motor → `OUTPUT_D`
   - Secondary drive motor (Open Challenge only) → `OUTPUT_C`
-- **Use**: Drives rear wheels through a differential and controls front-wheel steering via rack-and-pinion system.
+- **Use**: Drives rear wheels through a differential and controls front-wheel steering via a rack-and-pinion system.
 - **Configuration for Challenges**:
   - **Obstacle Challenge (final submitted version)**: Only **one** Medium Motor on `OUTPUT_D` drives the differential (the gear of the second motor is physically removed).
   - **Open Challenge**: A **second** Medium Motor can be connected to `OUTPUT_C` and mechanically coupled to the same differential gear for extra torque and higher speed (both motors synchronized in code).
 This configuration is fully WRO-compliant because the two motors drive a single mechanical output (the differential).